Updated on December 27th, 2022, by Nikolaos Sismanis

 Source: Investor Presentation

-John Wiley & Sons reported its second quarter (fiscal 2022) earnings results on December 7.
-The company announced that its revenues totaled $530 million during the quarter, which represents an increase of 9% versus the prior year’s quarter.
-This was slightly less than the company’s growth rate during the previous quarter.
+John Wiley & Sons reported its second quarter (fiscal 2022) earnings results on December 9th.
+The company announced that its revenue totaled $515 million during the quarter, which represents a decline of 3.4% versus the prior year’s quarter.

 We believe that the dividend is relatively safe, especially as John Wiley’s dividend was not in danger during the Great Recession.